 After indulging in heavy dinner dishes to welcome the Lunar New Year, you may want to have something lighter for dessert.
 Similar to the water-chestnut cake mentioned above, osmanthus jelly is also translucent, and made with dried osmanthus flowers and goji berries.
 Not only does it look and taste great, this dessert also has medicinal powers such as cough suppression.
-You can order it at Peninsula Seafood Restaurant inside Oakridge Centre or find a recipe online and make it at home.
+You can order it at Peninsula Seafood Restaurant inside Oakridge Centre (650 West 41st Avenue) or find a recipe online and make it at home.

 7. Crispy Peanut Dumplings